jcalado/rt-4d-fw-beta/README.md

 * If you like my work, you can support me through https://ko-fi.com/DualTachyon

+# Common courtesy

+Don't be an entitled user like "fe8769".
+Asking for help and then refusing it because "I have 40 years of experience with SW dev, it won't work.".
+If you know the firmware / RT-4D better than me, then don't ask for my help or use my firmware.

 # Forewarning

 - The RT-4D is not a toy.
 If you bought it as such, don't use my firmware.